BoboTiG/python-mss/docs/source/usage.rst

         for _ in range(100):
             sct.shot()

-Also, it is a good thing to save the MSS instance inside an attribute of you class and calling it when needed.
+Also, it is a good thing to save the MSS instance inside an attribute of your class and calling it when needed.

 GNU/Linux